mangonerd/2023-cyclistic-case/README.md

 ```
 </details>

-As we can see from the histogram, the ride length is more or less the same among the users, albeit the
+As we can see from the histogram, the ride length is more or less the same among the users, albeit the casual riders seem to ride for longer, possibly because they focus on enjoying the ride as a recreational activity.

+With all this context, we need to as 2 simple questions to make sure our ads are having the most effect. **Where?** and **When?**.
+I turn to Tableau to answer these questions: [Tableau Dashboard](https://public.tableau.com/shared/J554PR5P6)

+From the tableau dashboard, we can see the hotspot of the riders, where they tend to start and where they tend to get off.
+Moreover, we can see which time in what day of the week they go for rides.
+Since we established earlier